cchunhuang/IMCFN_with_Machine_Unlearning/Readme.md

 ## File Structure

 ### Core Files
 - `main.py`: Entry point for running the UnlearnableIMCFN system.
-Handles command-line arguments and dispatches to train or predict actions.
+Handles command-line arguments and dispatches to train, predict, or unlearn actions.
 - `UnlearnableIMCFN.py`: Main class implementing the unlearnable IMCFN with sharded and sliced training approach for machine unlearning.
 - `IMCFN.py`: Base class implementing the IMCFN (Image-based Malware Classification using Fine-tuned Convolutional Neural Network).
+Inherits from `MalwareClassifier` base class.
-- `ImageGenerator.py`: Converts malware binary files to image representations using colormap visualization.
+- `ImageGenerator.py`: Converts malware binary files to image representations using colormap visualization (jet colormap).
 - `VGG16.py`: Implements a customized VGG16 neural network with transfer learning for malware classification.
-- `Logger.py`: Sets up logging system for the project.
+- `Logger.py`: Sets up logging system for the project using MalwareClassifier's logging infrastructure with project-specific configuration.

 ### Configuration Files
 - `config.json`: Main configuration file for the system (used by both IMCFN and UnlearnableIMCFN).